almende/eve/implementations/java/agents.md

 - An Eve agent extends from the base class Agent.
-- The Example agent implements a method welcome, which takes one String "name" as parameter.
+- The Example agent implements a method welcome, which takes one String "yourName" as parameter.
 Each method can have multiple parameters of any type, and the parameters must be named using the annotation `@Name`.
   This is needed because the JSON-RPC 2.0 protocol uses named parameters, and unfortunately it is not possible in Java to retrieve the parameter names